stadt-karlsruhe/geo_assigner/README.md

-# geo-assigner
+# geo_assigner

 *A command-line tool and Python module to assign a property from one set of GeoJSON features to another*

-geo-assigner operates on two set of GeoJSON features: the sources and the targets.
+`geo_assigner` operates on two set of GeoJSON features: the sources and the targets.
 For each target, it copies a chosen property from all sources that intersect the target to the target.